Meghan Markle May Not Have Shared New Phone Number With Former ‘Suits’ Co-Star, ‘ET’ Reports

 — Kensington Palace (@KensingtonRoyal) April 6, 2018

-Whether Patrick really gives Meghan a Vitamix or a breadmaker remains to be seen but today we learned that Prince Harry and the former actress pan to travel to Sydney after their wedding.
+Whether Patrick really gives Meghan a Vitamix or a breadmaker remains to be seen, but today we learned that Prince Harry and the former actress plan to travel to Sydney after their wedding.
 But it won’t be the destination of their honeymoon.
 According to People Magazine, they will be traveling to Australia in October for the annual Invictus Games.
-The Invictus Games, a Paralympic style tournament, where the athletes are all war veterans, is a cause that’s very close to Prince Harry’s heart.
+The Invictus Games, a Paralympic tournament, where the athletes are all war veterans, is a cause that’s very close to Prince Harry’s heart.
 A veteran himself, he started the games in 2014.
-Last year, Meghan attended the Invictus Games when they were held in Canada, which was their first public appearance together where they basically confirmed that they were a couple.
+Last year, Meghan attended the Invictus Games when they were held in Canada, which was their first public appearance together.
+It’s also where they basically confirmed that they were a couple.

 Today, she and Harry attended the volleyball trials for the U.K. team.
 People reports that Meghan and her fiance watched the athletes vie for one of the 72 spots on the team.